netskopeoss/beam/README.md

 python beam
 ```
 ## Output from BEAM
+BEAM generates multiple files and provides the following output:

 1. The conclusion made from the provided PCAP or HAR files will be shown in the console with an associated probability of compromise.

 2. For additional information, check the directories for each session under `beam/predictions` for [SHAP Waterfall plots](https://shap.readthedocs.io/en/latest/generated/shap.plots.waterfall.html).
 Each session has its own SHAP Waterfall image file, which show what features were used to determine BEAM's conclusion about the session.